csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Checklist [Beyond Accuracy: Behavioral Testing of NLP models with CheckList](https://arxiv.org/abs/2005.04118) (ribeiro...sameer singh, 2020)
     - matrix of general linguistic capabilities + test types
 - [Fixing Model Bugs with Natural Language Patches](https://openreview.net/forum?id=B6wzhbPhsZ9) (murty, manning, lundberg, & ribeiro 2022)
   - specify patches with natural language rather than hard rule, allowing them to better handle text
   - finetune a model to combine original model output with output from a patch-conditioned interpreter head
-- augmenting interpretable models
-  - Augmenting Interpretable Models with LLMs during Training ([singh, askari, caruana & gao, 2023](https://arxiv.org/abs/2209.11799))
-    - use language model to extract embeddings which are then used to fit a better GAM (focuses on NLP)

-  - CHiLL: Zero-shot Custom Interpretable Feature Extraction from Clinical Notes with Large Language Models ([mcinerney, ..wallace, 2023](https://arxiv.org/abs/2302.12343))
-    - extract interpretable feature (e.g. "Does this patient have a chronic illness?") and use in a linear model (use Flan-T5)
-    - interpretable features: 10 ICD codes + (1) Does the patient have a chronic illness?
-(2) Is the condition life-threatening?
-    - Large Language Models are Few-Shot Clinical Information Extractors ([agrawal...sontag, 2022](https://arxiv.org/abs/2205.12689)) - use GPT3

 ## symbolic reasoning